At this time, Miami-Dade County is monitoring Hurricane Matthew.

 Public Housing and Community Development invites low- and moderate-income persons who are first-time homebuyers to apply for a mortgage loan subsidy through the County's loan program.
 Program participation is limited to one time only per family.
 A maximum 30-year fixed-interest mortgage is available for persons who qualify.
 You will also be required to obtain a first mortgage from an approved participating lender.

-- See the list of Currently Approved Lenders
+- See the list of Homeownership Program Currently Approved Lenders

 - How to qualify